WORKSHOPS & EVENTS DURING COVID-19

 Join us at Art Gene’s long-term project Allotment Soup for a series of hands on expert-led workshops, with our Ecological Designer Vincent Walsh.
 These workshops will introduce you to a range of ecological interventions which will promote sustainability, build resilience and encourage biodiversity.
 These workshops have been supported by Oakmere Homes, read more about how Art Gene are working with Oakmere to encourage native wildlife and flora back to areas around Barrow here.

-In response to the latest guidance from Barrow Borough Council to prevent the spread of COVID-19 (18th September 2020), we have cancelled the following workshops:
+In response to the latest guidance from Barrow Borough Council to prevent the spread of COVID-19, we have cancelled all Ecological Workshops with Vincent Walsh, and will be rescheduling in due course.

 Composting – Creating Feedback Loops